kaikramer/keystore-explorer/README.md

 ## Building

-To do a clean build, issue the following command:
+To do a clean build, issue the following command from the `kse` directory:

     $ ./gradlew clean build